OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 ## Maturity 1
 ### Benefit
-You know which production applications are at risk from a known vulnerable 3rd party component.
+You know which production components are at risk from a known vulnerable 3rd party dependencies.
+Dependencies include 3rd party software dependencies and operating system dependencies.
+3rd party dependencies often inculde more dependencies (called _transitive dependencies_).

 ### Activity

-Keep a record of all software dependencies used throughout the target application.
+Keep a record of all dependencies used throughout the target production environment.
 This is sometimes referred to as a Bill of Materials (BOM).
 In building these records, consider the various locations where dependencies might be specified:
 - configuration files
 - the project's directory on disk
 - package management tool
 - code (e.g. via an IDE that supports listing dependencies)

-Consider that the different components and aspects of the application may consume entirely different dependencies.
+Consider that the different dependencies and aspects of the application may consume entirely different dependencies.
 For example, if the software package is a web app, cover both the server-side application code and client-side scripts.

 The records include the following information about each dependency: